CollinHeist/TitleCardMaker/docs/getting_started/index.md

 all the requirements (Python, ImageMagick, etc.), and does not require copying any long commands.

+Unraid users can directly add the container as a "template" within the UI.

 === ":material-docker: :fontawesome-solid-file-code: Docker Compose"

     1. Open a terminal[^1] of your choice, and go to your desired install